nglara/HangInThere/README.md

 # HangInThere
-This is a very basic project that demonstrates the basic functionality of Hangfire.
-Feel free to download it and run it.
+This is a very basic project that demonstrates:

-# Prerequisite:
-Please make sure that you have SQL Server installed.
-It could be Express, Developer or Enterprise edition.
+## The basic functionality of Hangfire
+## Hangfire Dashboard

+# In this project I used the following:
+## Console Application
+## OWIN to self-host the Dashboard